 - 23. Once you have defined a region, click File → Save AutoXecute Sequence As.
 Click OK.
 Enter a name for the sequence (it is recommended to give it the same name as the region).
 Click OK. - 24.
-Click File → New Sequence.
-Repeat steps 5-14 and 17-18 and 20 (it is not necessary to calibrate or profile again, but you will need to teach the instrument for each AutoXecute Sequence). - 25.
+Delete the region you just drew.
+Draw another around the next sample.
+Click File -> Save Sequence -> rename sequence to the appropriate name -> save autoexecute sequence as.
+Click OK.
+You can do this for as many samples as you need, but you must save sequence first and then autoexecute sequence each time. - 25.
 After all desired regions have been saved as AutoXecute sequences, you are ready to start the batch run.
 Go to the computer's Start menu in the bottom left corner of the screen and click AutoXecute Batch Runner.
 Click Add and select the first region to be imaged, then click Open.
 Repeat to add all desired regions. - 26.
 Start the batch run by clicking Start.
 The instrument should start collecting spectra.
 At this point you may leave the run to complete on its own and return later to process the data.
 Make sure to leave a note at the computer saying that an imaging run is in progress.